Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 Example 1: Dream of My Grandma When She Passed On

-I woke up, knowing she was gone.
+I woke up at that moment, knowing she was gone.
 Sure enough a few minutes later my mother called the house to let us know what I already knew from my dream.

-Visitation dreams are very common in these instances.
+Visitation dreams are very common in these instances as someone is about to leave this plane.
 Often times our loved ones wish to say good-bye to us before they cross over into the spirit realms.

 Example 2: Messages From Spirits on the Telephone